CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: LIMITATIONS FUTURE WORK

 \name\ represents an important advancement in specifying and regulating LLM-based social agents, empowering the new era of social simulation.
 We strategically focused on specific aspects.
-Two key limitations, shaped by this chosen scope, are:
+Key limitations of this scope are:

-1. \textbf{Usability:} We choose to evaluate \name\ using technical benchmarks and demonstrations, standard methods for assessing HCI toolkits~\citep{ToolkitsEvaluation}.
+\textbf{Usability.} We choose to evaluate \name\ using technical benchmarks and demonstrations, standard methods for assessing HCI toolkits~\cite{ToolkitsEvaluation}.
 This paper focuses on exploring the technical feasibility and foundational understanding of the problem.
-We plan deployment studies with sociologists as the next step to assess \name's usability~\citep{DUBForth25:online}.
+We plan deployment studies with sociologists as the next step to assess \name's usability~\cite{DUBForth25:online}.

-2. \textbf{Unexplored multi-modal Simulation:} We introduce \name\ for LLM-based agents, where LLMs are utilized for language-based social simulation.
+\textbf{Unexplored multi-modal Simulation.} We introduce \name\ for LLM-based agents, where LLMs are utilized for language-based social simulation.
 We prioritize precision and reproducibility in social simulations.
-As a result, its applicability to multi-modal human behaviors—such as yawning contagion (observing someone yawn triggers yawning in others)-remains unexplored.
+As a result, limits the social phenomena we can model (e.g., non-verbal contagion, gaze following).
+Future work will extend CoBRA to multi-modal settings (vision and audio), with corresponding control and evaluation methods.

-3. \textbf{Unexplored compositional bias control:} We focus on controlling one cognitive bias each time to establish the technical feasibility and precision of \name.
-As a result, the control of combined biases or interacting constructs (e.g., Authority Effect × Confirmation Bias) remains unexplored.
-Developing methods to resolve potential conflicts in combined biases is a direction for future research.
+\textbf{Unexplored compositional bias control.} We focus on controlling one cognitive bias at a time to establish the technical feasibility and precision of \name, so combined biases and interacting constructs (e.g., Authority Effect × Confirmation Bias) remain unexplored.
+Future work will develop compositional control methods that allow multiple interacting biases with principled conflict-resolution strategies.

-4. \textbf{Partial cognitive bias coverage:} This paper introduces \name\ with a focused set of cognitive biases validated by classic social experiments, ensuring a robust foundation.
-Expanding to a broader spectrum of biases will further improve \name’s versatility and applicability across diverse social simulation scenarios.